-Meeting ARC-PA Standards with Aquifer
+Meeting ARC-PA Standards (6th edition) with Aquifer

-The Killer B’s
+The Killer B’s Updated

-Meeting the requirements for accreditation is an ongoing challenge for physician assistant programs.
+Meeting the requirements for accreditation is an ongoing challenge for PA programs.
 The program curriculum must prepare students to provide patient-centered care and to work collaboratively on interprofessional teams.
 Not only must the curriculum include applied medical, behavioral, and social sciences; health policy and professional practice issues; patient assessment and clinical medicine; and supervised clinical practice – it also requires a strong foundation in evidence-based medicine and health information technology.

 PA curriculum must be consistent with program competencies and enable all students to meet the program’s learning outcomes.
 In doing all of this, PA curricula must place a heavy emphasis on the need to remain current in the face of an ever-changing clinical environment.

-Resources & Strategies Map
+Resources & Strategie

 Covering Hard to Teach ARC-PA Standards